 Obesity among women of reproductive age is of major concern, because of its association with multiple adverse maternal and infant health outcomes.
-In 2015, about 22.1 percent of women in PHR 2/3 were obese before becoming pregnant, lower than the state's rate of 25.2 percent.
-PHR 2/3 had the lowest rate of prepregnancy obesity among all PHRs in Texas.
-However, from 2006 to 2015, this region had the largest increase in the rate of pre-pregnancy obesity (a 30.1 percent increase) among all Texas regions.
+In 2015, about 30.4 percent of women in PHR 11 were obese before becoming pregnant.
+The region's pre-pregnancy obesity rate was higher than the state's average of 25.2 percent, and was the highest among all PHRs in Texas.
+The pre-pregnancy obesity rate in PHR 11 has increased from 24.6 percent in 2006.

-Black mothers in PHR 2/3 had the highest rate of pre-pregnancy obesity in 2015 (29.3 percent), followed by Hispanic mothers (22.4 percent), White mothers (21.5 percent), and mothers of 'Other' race/ethnicity (11.5 percent).
-The region's pre-pregnancy obesity rate was lower than the corresponding state rate among all racial/ethnic groups.
-However, since 2006, the pre-pregnancy obesity rate in PHR 2/3 has increased more sharply among Hispanic mothers and mothers of 'Other'
+Hispanic mothers in PHR 11 had the highest rate of pre-pregnancy obesity in 2015 (31.2 percent), followed by Black mothers (28.7 percent), White mothers (22.8 percent), and mothers of 'Other' race/ethnicity (13.2 percent).
+The region's pre-pregnancy obesity rate was higher than the corresponding state rate among all racial/ethnic groups, except for Black mothers.
+Since 2006, the pre-pregnancy obesity rate has almost doubled among mothers of 'Other' race/ethnicity in PHR 11, while the rate has fluctuated among Black mothers.
+Hispanic mothers have also seen a relatively large increase in the rate of pre-pregnancy obesity over the past decade (a 24.8 percent increase), compared with an increase of 12.9 percent among White mothers.

-race/ethnicity (a 56-58 percent increase) than among Black and White mothers (a 19-20 percent increase).

-Pre-pregnancy obesity rates vary by county in PHR 2/3.
-Nine counties in the region had pre-pregnancy obesity rates lower than the state's rate, while two counties had high rates of pre-pregnancy obesity (35.4 percent or greater) (Figure 3.7).
-Among PHR 2/3 counties with 100 or more documented live births in 2015, pre-pregnancy obesity rates ranged from 17.4 percent to 35.8 percent.
-Overall, mothers in rural counties in the region (29.5 percent) experienced a higher rate of pre-pregnancy obesity than their urban counterparts (21.7 percent).
+Pre-pregnancy obesity rates vary by county in PHR 11.
+Only two counties in the region had pre-pregnancy obesity rates lower than the state's rate, while five counties had high rates of pre-pregnancy obesity (35.4 percent or greater) (Figure 3.7).
+Among PHR 11 counties with 100 or more documented live births in 2015, pre-pregnancy obesity rates ranged from 20.9 percent to 46.0 percent.
+Overall, mothers in rural counties in the region (35.5 percent) experienced a much higher rate of pre-pregnancy obesity than their urban counterparts (29.8 percent).